AnnaTykhomyrova/nightmare_webscraper_with_datatables/README.md

 1. You need installed `npm` and `node.js` on your local machine.
 2. Clone this Github repo.
 3. Run `npm install` to install all dependencies.
-4. if you want to see generated new file delete the included outputData.csv file.
+4. If you want to see generated new file delete the included outputData.csv file.
 5. Run ```DEBUG=nightmare node  nightmare.js```.
 6. Open generated outputData.csv file to confirm results.